(Blue text links you to Team Valentine's favorite articles & resources!)

 (After all, it took me 3+ years to figure this training plan out.
 Might as well use it!)

-Since I know others would love to have a simple and effective training plan to PR their 5k, it is my goal to share exactly what I did to crush my goals and maximize my health along the way!
+Since I know others would love to have a simple and effective training plan to PR their 5k, it is my goal to share exactly what I did to crush my goals and maximize my health in a future post.

 Check out more Team Valentine Project articles here and follow us on Facebook and Instagram for additional wellness tips, tricks, and tools.